-- 2.15.1.
-Windows in close proximity to a neighbouring boundary are likely to lead to loss of privacy to a neighbour's house or garden.
+- 2.15.1.Windows in close proximity to a neighbouring boundary are likely to lead to loss of privacy to a neighbour's house or garden.
 This problem often arises if a window is proposed in a side facing elevation of an extension.
 Extensions that result in windows that directly overlook private gardens or neighbouring habitable rooms will not be acceptable.
 It is important to maintain adequate privacy distances to prevent unreasonable overlooking of your neighbours' amenity. - 2.15.2.
-Extensions which would result in the windows of a habitable room (e.g. living room or bedroom) being sited less than 10.5m from the site boundary overlooking a neighbouring private garden area are not likely to be considered acceptable, unless there is adequate screening.
+Extensions which would result in the windows of a habitable room (e.g. living room or bedroom) being sited less than 10.5m from the site boundary overlooking a neighbouring private garden area are not likely to be considered acceptable, unless there is adequate screening such as significant mature evergreen planting or intervening buildings.
 Where windows are proposed above first floor e.g. second storey or dormer windows, the above figure should be increased by 3m to 13.5m.